Gülen movement schools

 Prior to the 2016 Turkish coup d'état attempt, there were many Gülen schools in Turkey.
 The schools were all subsequently banned by law, as were other Gülen schools in countries with large Turkish populations.
-Despite Turkey's official request, The United States has not extradited Gülen.
+Despite Turkey's official request, the United States did not extradite Gülen.

-"Gülen" schools in the United States, which provide solely secular education to children mostly from low-income households, receive federal financial support.
+Gülen schools in the United States, which provide solely secular education to children mostly from low-income households, receive federal financial support.

 Curriculum

 The curricula of the schools vary from country to country.
 They generally follow a secular mixture of Turkish and local curricula.

 Language instruction

 Gülen schools promote education in the local languages where they are located, including the controversial use of Kurdish in Turkey.
 In many countries instruction is in English.
 However, all of the schools outside of Turkey offer Turkish as either a mandatory or elective foreign language.

 Science and mathematics

 Gülen schools heavily emphasize instruction in the fields of science, technology, engineering, and mathematics (STEM).